jafingerhut/tlaplus-learning/reliable-transport/README.md

 The definition of `ABSpec` from Lamport's video lectures has the idea of an alternating bit built right into the most general specification.

-`RTSpec` does not have any use of a bit to identify the sender changing the data message at all.
+`RTSpec` does not have use a bit to identify the sender changing the data message at all.
 It models the sequence of data messages produces so far by the sender as a TLA+ sequence, and similarly the receiver has a sequence of messages it has received so far.
 The sender has steps `AWrite(d)` that it can take to append a new data message to its sequence of messages that it wants the receiver to get a copy of, and step `B` causes the receiver to append the next message in the sender's sequence to the receiver's sequence (if there is one available that the receiver does not already have).

-It should be possible to show that `AB` or any of its variants implements `RTSpec`, but I may not bother doing that, unless I have difficulty proving that more general transport protocols are correct.

-In the mean time, as a simple test that `RTSpec` does not have any glaringly obvious bugs, `RTSpec_ql.tla` adds a constraint on the sender's sequence length to avoid an explosion in the number of possible reachable states, and a definition of `NotReallyInvariant` such that I know that `~NotReallyInvariant` should be true for some reachable states.
+As a simple test that `RTSpec` does not have any glaringly obvious bugs, `RTSpec_ql.tla` adds a constraint on the sender's sequence length to avoid an explosion in the number of possible reachable states, and a definition of `NotReallyInvariant` such that I know that `~NotReallyInvariant` should be true for some reachable states.
 I created that condition simply to verify that TLC can found a counterexample that leads to a state violating that condition, and the steps leading there look reasonable.
 It can, using this command:

 ```bash
 tlc RTSpec_ql.tla